CenterDevice/ceres/docs/ceres.1.md

   --show-in-browser
   : Opens newly created issue in web browser.

+  --no-wait
+  : Do not wait for editor to finish in interactive mode

   -f, --filename *filename*
   : Sets file name of markdown file to fill issue with.
 This option conflicts with *-i*.